kazeevn/NSCC-VASP-computer/README.md

 # Usage
 ## Start MongoDB
+__WARNING!
+Sharing MongoDB data between different users runs into permissions issues, so, most likely the shared instance won't work for you__
 __Make sure no MongoDB instance is running.__ Start MongoDB on __the host specified in jobflow.yaml__ (by default, `asp2a-login-nus02`).
 In `tmux`:
 ```bash
  module load singularity